manaakiwhenua/manaakiwhenua-standards/README.md

         uses : manaakiwhenua/manaakiwhenua-standards@v0.1.1
 ```

 Add the following code to your README.md file.
-Please change the `<NAME OF YOUR REPOSITORY>`.
+Please change the `<NAME OF YOUR REPOSITORY>` to your repository name.

 ```markdown
 [![manaakiwhenua-standards](https://github.com/manaakiwhenua/<NAME OF YOUR REPOSITORY>/workflows/manaakiwhenua-standards/badge.svg)](https://github.com/manaakiwhenua/manaakiwhenua-standards)